Callum-HQ/Callum-HQ/README.md

 # root@callum:~$ cat README.md

 ## ls about me
 Hello :) I'm Callum (they/them), a Student Researcher from TSIS and a tech geek.
 I'm passionate about all things related to Computer Science and cybersecurity.
 I'm constantly exploring various aspects of cybersecurity to broaden my understanding!
-Feel free to connect with me!

 ## ls skills
 - Burp Suite